Craigieburn - North

 Craigieburn - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Craigieburn-North is among the most culturally diverse areas in Australia, with 47.4% of its population born overseas and 59.2% speaking a language other than English at home.
-Christianity is the main religion, comprising 44.9% of people in Craigieburn-North.
-Notably, the 'Other' category makes up 10.8%, compared to Greater Melbourne's 5.9%.
+Christianity is the main religion in Craigieburn-North, comprising 44.9% of the population.
+However, the most notable overrepresentation is in the 'Other' category, which makes up 10.8% of the population compared to 5.9% across Greater Melbourne.

 Frequently Asked Questions - Diversity